ziginfo/Shure-ULXD-Chataigne-Module/README.md

 This module is based on the SLXD-Module from [NiklasBerlin](https://github.com/niklasberlin/Shure-SLXD-Chataigne-module)

-I have two more Chataigne-Modules for other Shure Wireless-Systems (SLXD and ULXD) that you will find on my Github-Page :
+I have two more Chataigne-Modules for other Shure Wireless-Systems (SLXD and QLXD) that you will find on my Github-Page :
 https://github.com/ziginfo/Shure-SLXD-Chataigne-Module
 https://github.com/ziginfo/Shure-QLXD-Chataigne-Module